Jordan Peele’s “Us” Review: A Thoughtful Rant on Its Confusing Themes and Characters

 SPOILER ALERT

 So let me preface this by saying that I enjoyed Lupita in this film.
-I don’t know any of the other actors, though that dude looked disturbingly like Jordan Peele.
+I don’t know any of the other actors, though that guy looked a lot like Jordan Peele.

 So yeah, I finally got around to seeing “Us” by Jordan Peele.
-I felt this movie was terribly disappointing.
+I felt this movie was pretty disappointing.
 One of my friends said that I’m one of the only people who didn’t “get it.”
-I intend to read and watch some videos on it, because I’m curious as to what I may have missed.
+I plan to read and watch some videos on it because I’m curious about what I might have missed.

-My son told me that the tethered symbolized the people who don’t have things, while the living symbolized those of us who do and take it for granted.
-I mean, I can sort of get that, but there are too many questions.
-I mean, it’s not like the living even knew these people existed, or that they somehow knowingly hurt them.
-So what exactly is their beef with the living?
-The living did nothing to them, so what’s up with that?
+My son told me that the tethered symbolized people who don’t have things, while the living symbolized those of us who do and maybe take it for granted.
+I can sort of get that, but there are still too many questions.
+It’s not like the living even knew these people existed or that they intentionally hurt them.
+So what exactly was their issue with the living?
+The living didn’t really do anything to them, so what’s behind that?

-So if you saw the film, you know the little tethered Lupita switched out with the other one.
-So does that mean that by being in that basement, the normal girl then becomes the shadow?
-I mean, they didn’t really explain that and this didn’t make a lot of sense to me.
-Why didn’t original Lupita leave the basement?
-What exactly were the tethered, why were they created, and who the hell created them?
-Why did all those people in red form a line, yet do nothing when the family was dipping?
+If you saw the film, you know the little tethered Lupita switched places with the other one.
+Does that mean that by being in that basement, the normal girl then becomes the shadow?
+They didn’t really explain that, and this part didn’t make a lot of sense to me.
+Why didn’t the original Lupita leave the basement?
+What exactly were the tethered, why were they created, and who created them?
+Why did all those people in red form a line, yet not do anything while the family was escaping?

-The biggest part that pissed me off was how damn ridiculous that husband was.
-Dude, you need to alpha up and fight back bro.
-Running, limping from a simple bat hit, begging to be left alone, come on bro, fight back and defend your damn family.
-None of them went in the kitchen for knives, they all just cowered waiting to be killed.
-Come on now, where are those survival instincts?
+The biggest part that frustrated me was how the husband acted.
+Dude, you need to step up and fight back.
+Running, limping from a bat hit, begging to be left alone—come on, fight back and defend your family.
+None of them went to the kitchen for knives; they all just cowered, waiting to be attacked.
+Where were those survival instincts?

-Black comedians often say that black people, and even latinos would never die the same way as white people do in horror films.
-What happened to all that in this movie?
-Okay, they all survived, but not because they had some superior survival instinct or nothing like that.
-Jordan Peele let them live, but except for Lupita being strong, and the little boy backing up into the fire, these folks were straight up victims.
+I’ve heard black comedians say that black people, and even Latinos, wouldn’t die the same way in horror films as white people typically do.
+What happened to that in this movie?
+Okay, they all survived, but not because of superior survival instincts or anything like that.
+Jordan Peele let them live, but except for Lupita being strong and the little boy backing into the fire, these characters were mostly victims.

-I know I’m just ranting ya’ll, but my movie time is limited these days and I had some really high expectations for this movie after watching “Get out.”
-I felt terribly disappointed, and I’m not the only one.
-Others told me the same thing, but I guess most people are scared to say it in public because they don’t want to hurt Jordan Peele.
-I love the guy and I wish him continued success, maybe it’s like my homeboy said, I just don’t get it?
+I know I’m just ranting, but my movie time is limited, and I had high expectations after watching “Get Out.”
+I felt pretty disappointed, and I’m not the only one.
+Others told me the same, but maybe most people don’t want to say it out loud because they don’t want to criticize Jordan Peele.
+I like the guy and hope he keeps making great films.
+Maybe, as my friend said, I just don’t get it?

 Be the first to comment